How to Spot Friends, Enemies, Frenemies, and Bullies

 Which makes them different from just enemies.
 They are immature, bad people for whom destructive criticism crosses into emotional or physical abuse, incompetence and lack of concern cross to negligence, and anti-advocacy crosses into trauma to another.

-We need to adapt to the idea that in life there will be enemies - no avoiding that - but in the case of Phoebe Prince and so many others, both children and adults, a bully need never be tolerated as an expectable or acceptible part of life.
+We need to adapt to the idea that in life there will be enemies—there's no avoiding that—but in the case of Phoebe Prince and so many others, both children and adults, a bully need never be tolerated as an expectable or acceptable part of life.

 At worst, a bully is an immature, or even criminal enemy, not just a casual or social one.
 The school bullies, the youth of the country, need more detailed instruction on maturity in general, and most urgently, boundaries in specific, than perhaps ever in history.
 As we all can clearly see, deaths like that of Phoebe Prince, Megan Meier, and thousands like them worldwide, were all entirely, wholely, and easily avoidable.